History of Audra McDonald in Timeline

 Audra McDonald

-Audra McDonald is a highly acclaimed American singer and actress, celebrated primarily for her extensive Broadway career.
-She holds the record for the most Tony Awards won by a performer, with six wins, and is the only individual to have won in all four acting categories.
-As of the 78th Tony Awards, she has received a record-breaking eleven nominations, solidifying her position as a prominent figure in American theater and entertainment.
+Audra McDonald is a highly acclaimed American singer and actress, primarily celebrated for her Broadway performances.
+She holds the record for the most Tony Award performance wins, with six, and is the only individual to have won in all four acting categories.
+Furthermore, she has received a record-breaking eleven Tony Award nominations, solidifying her status as a Broadway icon.

-In May 2000, Audra McDonald appeared as "The Beggar Woman" in Lonny Price's concert version of Stephen Sondheim's Sweeney Todd: The Demon Barber of Fleet Street, performed at Avery Fisher Hall at Lincoln Center, New York, with the New York Philharmonic with George Hearn and Patti LuPone.
+In May 2000, Audra McDonald appeared as "The Beggar Woman" in Lonny Price's concert version of Stephen Sondheim's Sweeney Todd: The Demon Barber of Fleet Street at Avery Fisher Hall in New York with the New York Philharmonic.

 September 2000: Marriage to Peter Donovan